 How I Work

 Talking therapy is not just 'talking about your problems'; it is also about working towards solutions.
-My approach is integrative, which means I draw on certain models and theories (including CBT, mindfulness-based and psychodynamic approaches), depending on a client's individual needs and difficulties.
+My approach is integrative, which means I draw on certain models and theories (including humanistic, cognitive-behavioural and psychodynamic approaches), depending on a client's individual needs and difficulties.
 The purpose is to gain a better understanding of yourself and your problems, and make positive changes that will enable you to live your life more fully.